influxdata/influxdb/scripts/ci/xcc-builds/README.md

    * Cross-compilers for `musl-gcc` (i.e. ARM64) are hosted under `musl/<musl-version>/musl-cross/<musl-cross-make-version>/`
    * Cross-compilers for macOS `clang` are hosted under `osxcross/<osxcross-hash>/`
 4. Use the S3 console to upload the `.tar.gz` archive into the directory.
-5. Update our CI `Dockerfile` to point at the new archive
+5. Update our CircleCI config to point at the new archive.
-   * If bumping to a new build of an existing cross-compiler, update the appropriate `ENV` definitions for the software version(s) and build time
-   * If adding a new cross-compiler, add `ENV` definitions for the software version(s) and build time, and a `RUN` command to download & extract the new archive